da-x/fancydiff/README.md

 ## Limitations

- * Too few source code languages are supported.
+ * Too few source code languages are supported (currently: C/C++, Haskell, Python, Java, JavaScript).
  * Some small original coloring features from Git itself are missing.
  * Some special Git modes don't use the pager (e.g. `git checkout -p`, in which Fancydiff is not presently activated.